Welcome to Reception

 This year we are starting a new scheme to teach phonics at St Peter's.
 Supersonic Phonic Friend's was created by Phonics’ expert Anna Lucas and designed by artist Fiona Cameron.
 This programme is a fully systematic, synthetic phonic approach ranging from the simple to the complex spellings of the alphabetic code.
 Supported by their Supersonic Phonic friends, this approach will ensure children develop confidence and apply each skill to their own reading and writing.

-We have now completed the Firm Foundations stage where the children have secured a strong sound processing system which is critical to enjoyment and success in children’s later reading and writing skills.
+We have completed the Firm Foundations stage where the children have secured a strong sound processing system which is critical to enjoyment and success in children’s later reading and writing skills.
 We have also completed Basics 2 where the children have learnt at least one spelling for 18 of the 44 sounds of the English language.
 Most children can hear up to 3 sounds in words, recognise spellings and read and write simple CVC words with the 18 spellings for sounds.
-Most children are able to read decodable texts with The Basics 2 spellings and make phonetically plausible attempts in their emerging stages of spelling in their writing journey.
+Most children are able to read decodable texts with the Basics 2 spellings and make phonetically plausible attempts in their emerging stages of spelling in their writing journey.

-We are now moving on to Basics 3.
-The Basics 3 teaches children the spellings for the further 26 of the 44 sounds of the English language.
-Children will use their auditory processing and memory skills from Firm Foundations in Phonics 1 and their Basics 2 skills to continue to recognise the spellings for the sound with Sam, segment and build with Seb and Bill, read and blend with Rex and Ben and write with Ron.
-They will continue to learn the early concepts of Choose to Use with Suze for some further multiple spellings for sounds and an introduction to Switch it with Mitch for alternative pronunciations of spellings for sounds.
-Children will learn their tricky words with Tess and read nonsense words with Nan.
+The children have also completed Basics 3 and know the spellings for the further 26 of the 44 sounds of the English language.
+Children have used their auditory processing and memory skills from Firm Foundations in Basics 1 and their Basics 2 skills to continue to recognise spellings for the sound with Sam, segment and build with Seb and Bill, read and blend with Rex and Ben and write with Ron.
+They have learnt the early concepts of Choose to Use with Suze for some further multiple spellings for sounds and an introduction to Switch it with Mitch for alternative pronunciations of spellings for sounds.
+They have also learnt their tricky words with Tess and read nonsense words with Nan.

 Literacy